-119. In drafting the Public Charge Rule, DHS fully anticipated that the policy would affect noncitizen and mixed-status households in this manner.
+- 124. In drafting the Public Charge Rule, DHS fully anticipated that the policy would affect noncitizen and mixed-status households in this manner.
 The agency assumed that "individuals intending to apply for adjustment of status or individuals who have adjusted status within the past five years" are "likely to disenroll from or forego enrollment in public benefits programs" because "[r]esearch shows that when eligibility rules change for public benefits programs there is evidence of a 'chilling effect' that discourages immigrants from using public benefits programs for which they are still eligible."
 2018 Proposed Rule, 83 Fed.
-Reg. at 51,266.

-120. DHS estimates a \$1.46 billion annual reduction in transfer payments due to disenrollment and forgone enrollment.
+Reg. at 51,266. - 125.
+DHS estimates a \$1.46 billion annual reduction in transfer payments due to disenrollment and forgone enrollment.
 Final Rule, 84 Fed.
 Reg. at 41,487.
 This figure likely significantly underestimates the broad reach of the Rule's chilling effect, as it is based on an assumption that only those noncitizens seeking to adjust status in a given year would disenroll from public benefits.
 As explained above, that assumption makes little sense.
 See supra n.23.
-And in CASA's experience, many more noncitizens have been, and will continue to be, chilled by the Public Charge Rule.